• Skip to primary navigation

 • Shishito peppers - A sweet Japanese pepper that packs a spciy kick.

-• Vegetable oil or Olive Oil- Good fats to cook the shishito peppers in because it is both flavorful and healthy.
+• Avocado oil or Olive Oil - These are are both flavorful fats to cook the shishito peppers in.

 • Garlic - Adds a hint of garlicky flavor and dimension to the dish.